hypermodularity/hypermodularity.com/README.md

-###  Modularized and decentralized architecture based on micro- and nano- services.
+##  Modularized and decentralized architecture based on micro- and nano- services.

++ Nanoservices
++ Microservices
++ Devops
++ Architecture